yungcypo/rickroller/README.md

 ***file.csv***
 this file will contain a date, when the file was openned
-to read this file, you can use excel or software like [notepad++](https://notepad-plus-plus.org/downloads/)
+to read this file, you can use excel or third-party software like [notepad++](https://notepad-plus-plus.org/downloads/)
-- i use [vscode](https://code.visualstudio.com/download), but that's not necessary
+> i use [vscode](https://code.visualstudio.com/download), but that's not necessary

 **if you want to ask me something, feel free to email me cypooriginal@gmail.com**